MoarTube/MoarTube-Node/README.md

 - MoarTube Node is **multi-threaded**, utilizing the full potential of its system's CPU to ensure optimal operation.

 ## 🌍 **Decentralize your Deployment**
-- Store everything on your node, or designate external providers such as **Postgres** and **S3** to store and distribute your content for greater scalability.
+- Designate external providers such as **Postgres** and **S3** to store and distribute your content for greater scalability.
+- Your node becomes completely disposable.
+Content and metadata are stored externally (e.g., S3, Postgres), allowing you to rebuild or redeploy your node at any time without data loss.
+Just tell your new node where its data is and you're back online.

 ## ☁️ **Cloudflare Integration for Offloading Demand**
 - [Cloudflare](https://www.moartube.com/guides/how-to-enable-cloudflare-cdn) eliminates much of the strain on your storage distribution by leveraging the world’s largest CDN, giving your node the same global delivery power as major platforms.